aniket532015/aniket532015/README.md

 - 👋 Hi, I’m @aniket532015
 - 👀 I’m interested in web develpoment and AI
-- 🌱 I’m currently learning java language currentely I am in learnibg stage but one day the sun will shine for me
+- 🌱 I’m currently Python library's and I am in learning stage but one day the sun will shine for me
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me via email akaniketkumar532015@gmail.com